course-details-portlet

 Course content

 After completing the course the students will have acquired knowledge related to - The concept of design - Establishment of background and basis of marine design - Abstraction, idea generation and convergence - Modeling the design process - Design models as means of communication - Pros and cons of design models - Criteria of system building and limitation.
 The students will also acquire skills in applying the design theories to concrete application areas through the work with the term report.
+A minimum of three student is required for the course to be arranged.

 Learning outcome